You can create a space for ongoing and long-term conversations.

 - To add a person or group to the space, enter the name, email, Google Groups, or select suggested contacts to invite.

-- Important: After you click Create, you can’t change this action.
+- Important: After you click Create, you can’t change these actions.

 - Repeat for each invitee.